Search Railroad Sites For:

 Area: B+ IC2:

-Map: Ho 5 A 5, Ca 35 A 4 Topographic Map
+Map: Ho 5 A 5, Ca 35 A 4 Topographic Maps

-Across the river from the station sits a soon-to-be-renovated former apple butter factory of the A. H. Renehan family, who had purchased the facilites from the B. F. Shriver Canning Company.
+Across the river from the station sits a former apple butter factory of the A. H. Renehan family, who had purchased the facilites from the B. F. Shriver Canning Company.
 The main building dates to 1917 and its angle relative to the railroad suggests service by a B&O spur in the past, but reader Joe Moltz writes:

 "If you're referring to the brick building with the curved roof, that is an old Apple Butter factory.
 It never had a rail connection although there is a railroad looking water tower behind it.
 That was water for the factory.
 The small wooden building next to the road was the scale shack for weighing trucks.
 Surprisingly enough there were other buildings there that did not survive the floods but that one did.
 A rail connection would have required a bridge over the river, something that was just not economically feasible for the amount of traffic the factory might have provided."

-MOW Equipment
+MoW Equipment

-MOW Equipment
+MoW Equipment

 Mile: 28.8 Date: May 1999

-Ease: B+ View: SE
+Ease: B+ View: SW

 Area: B IC2:

-Map: Ca 34 K 4, Ho 5 A 5 Topographic Map
+Map: Ca 34 K 4, Ho 5 A 5 Topographic Maps

 The siding just west of Sykesville station sometimes hosts assorted CSX Maintenance of Way equipment, such as that seen here.
-I'm told this is a track leveller.
-It measures the height of the track and then raises or lowers it as needed.

-MOW Equipment 2
+MoW Equipment 2

-MOW Equipment 2
+MoW Equipment 2

 Mile: 28.8 Date: May 1999

-Ease: B+ View: SE
+Ease: B+ View: SW

 Area: B IC2: